The day I kissed a dead man

 Touch it seems, is a powerful thing.

-There are those who stand sentinel at the spot through rain, hail and shine rocking in rhythmic adulation as they try to connect with a dead man.
+There are those who stand sentinel at the spot through rain, hail and shine.

-Perhaps when he penned the wildly sensual lyrics: “Come on now touch me, baby.
+Perhaps when Morrison penned the sensual lyrics “Come on now touch me, baby.
 Can’t you see that I am not afraid,” he wasn’t just referring to the sexual nature of touching that he was known for.